-When people ask can spices go bad, they usually mean: do spices become unsafe to eat or lose their flavor?
-The short answer is that most spices don’t go bad in the same way that dairy or meat does, but they can definitely lose their potency over time.
+When people ask "can spices go bad," they usually mean: do spices become unsafe to eat or lose their flavor?
+The short answer is that most spices don't spoil like dairy or meat does, but they can definitely lose their potency over time.

 Spices contain volatile oils that give them their strong aroma and flavor.
 These oils break down when exposed to heat, light, moisture, and air.
 As a result, old spices may taste flat, bitter, or even rancid.
 In rare cases, if spices are contaminated with bacteria or mold (usually due to improper storage), they could potentially be harmful.